OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-button.md

 ::
 ```

-Turning the parameter `block` to true you can instruct button to take the full length.
+Turning the parameter `fullWidth` to true you can instruct button to take the full width of available screen.
 And with `colorButton`
 you can change the color of the button.

 ::ShButton
 ---
 urlButton: "#"
-block: true
+fullWidth: true
 colorButton: cyan
 ---
 This button takes the whole width